-The government of Uganda will soon ban the exportation of live animals to foreign countries.
+The government of Uganda will soon ban the exportation of live animals to

 This has today been revealed by Uganda’s minister of state for animals industry, Bright Rwamirama during a press interview.